-Organ keys in the tiger's tummy
+tiger's tummy

 MAKING TRACKS The British laid a vast network of railroads across the length and breadth of the country.
 The first steam locomotive set off from Bombay in 1853.
 By 1880, over 9,000 miles (14,400 km) of track had been laid.
-Engineers even cut through steep mountain slopes to reach the hill stations,
+Engineers even cut through steep mountain slopes to reach the hill stations, such as Shimla.

-The very English institution of "high tea" became part of daily life for many well-to-do Indians during the Raj.
+A TASTE OF ENGLAND The very English institution of "high tea" became part of daily life for many well-to-do Indians during the Raj.
 This early 20th-century cookie tin shows everyone from maharajas to army generals lining up to sample their favorite cookies.